 You can’t miss the Black Eagle House in Peace Square.
 The House was redeveloped by Ambrosio Balli in the 16th century in the Renaissance Style.
 Check the gables and the graffiti on the facade.
 It is now a restaurant but back in the 18th century it was used as barracks.

-The Town Fortifications
+The Town Fortifications of Litomerice

 The horse-shaped well preserved Gothic bastions offer spectacular views towards Cathedral Hill.